1. Refines Motor Skills:

 With every sport, you either win or lose.
-Soccer can teach individuals with autism to have fun no matter what they end score is.
+Soccer can teach individuals with autism to have fun no matter what the end score is.

 4. Social Interaction:

-For individuals on the spectrum, social interactions can often times be a little more challenging.
+For individuals with the spectrum, social interactions can often be more challenging.
 Soccer can increase social interaction as the child works with an instructor, a therapist, or other individuals involved in the program.
 Soccer can give a positive experience with a sport, and can also help seek out lifelong friendships while learning how to take turns and partake in socially appropriate behaviors.